Jawbreaker360/dotfiles/README.md

 ./install.sh
 ```

-**That's it!** 🎉 Your dotfiles are now installed.
+**That's it!** Your dotfiles are now installed.

-# 6. 🔍 What Happens During Installation?
+# 6. What Happens During Installation?

 The installation script does several important things:

-1. **📦 Creates a backup**: Your original configuration files are safely backed up with a timestamp
+1. **Creates a backup**: Your original configuration files are safely backed up with a timestamp
-2. **🔗 Creates symbolic links**: Links your home directory files to the dotfiles in this repository
+2. **Creates symbolic links**: Links your home directory files to the dotfiles in this repository
-3. **✅ Preserves existing links**: Won't overwrite if already properly linked
+3. **Preserves existing links**: Won't overwrite if already properly linked
-4. **📝 Provides feedback**: Shows you exactly what's happening with colored output
+4. **Provides feedback**: Shows you exactly what's happening with colored output

 ## 6.1.
 Example Installation Output:

 ```
 Starting dotfiles installation...
 Backup directory: /home/username/dotfiles/backups/20240115_143022